zio/gatsby-theme-zio/gatsby-theme-ziosite/src/pages/about/contributing-to-documentation.md

 ## Toolchain

 1. The documentation is written in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
-2. During the build process of the microsite, we use [mdoc](https://scalameta.org/mdoc/) to type-check code snippets in Markdown.
+1. During the build process of the microsite, we use [mdoc](https://scalameta.org/mdoc/) to type-check code snippets in Markdown.
-3. Our site generator is [Docusaurus](https://docusaurus.io/).
+1. Our site generator is [Docusaurus](https://docusaurus.io/).

 ## Editing with GitHub Editor

 We encourage contributors to use GitHub's editor for making minor changes to existing documents.

 1. On each page, there is a button called _Edit this page_, by clicking this button, we will be redirected to the GitHub editor.
+   1. foo
+   1. bar

 ![Edit this page](/img/assets/edit-this-page.png)